jestjs/jest/README.md

 describe('sum', function() {

   beforeEach(function() {
-  	// Reset all module caches before each test.
+  	// Clear out the module registry before each test.
     //
     // Normally in node, require() will only execute the module factory
     // the first time it is called for a given module.
 Every time it is